DevPatel1102/DevPatel1102/README.md

 # Hi there 👋

-- 🔭 I’m currently working on Kotlin App Development
+- 🔭 I’m currently working on Flutter App Development
-- 🌱 I’m currently learning Android Devlopment with Kotlin
+- 🌱 I’ve learned Android App development using Kotlin
 - 👯 I’m looking to collaborate on with those working on Android Development
 - 📫 How to reach me:
   - Email - devpateljp11@gmail.com